 When Required is scanned, the scanner will only read UPC-A bar codes that have addenda.
-You must then turn on a 2 or 5 digit addenda listed on page 107.
+You must then turn on a 2 or 5 digit addenda listed on page 113.
 Default = Not Required.

 You can set a time during which the scanner looks for an addenda.
 If an addenda is not found within this time period, the data can be either transmitted or discarded, based on the setting you are using for UPC-A Addenda Required.
-Set the length (in milliseconds) for this timeout by scanning the bar code below, then setting the timeout by scanning digits from the Programming Chart, beginning on page 233 of this manual, then Save.
-Default = 300.
+Set the length (in milliseconds) for this timeout by scanning the bar code below, then setting the timeout (from 0-120 milliseconds) by scanning digits from the Programming Chart of this manual, then Save.
+Default = 500.

-Note: The Addenda Timeout maximum length is determined by the Reread Delay setting.
-See Reread Delay (page 42).
-The Addenda Timeout setting is applied to all addenda and coupon code searches.
+Note: The Addenda Timeout setting is applied to all addenda and coupon code searches.